 1. Set clear goals and expectations

-Goal setting is the first step to correctly approaching the knowledge management program implementation.
-It is crucial to begin with an elaborate list of all the existing knowledge management challenges in the organization that led to the need for a KM platform.
+Goal setting is the first step to correctly implementing knowledge management programs.
+It is crucial to begin with, an elaborate list of all the existing knowledge management challenges in the organization that led to the need for a KM platform.

 Based on the gap analysis report, set clear goals and expectations.
 Your goals should be SMART– specific, measurable, achievable, relevant, and time-bound.